 Take the Car For a Test Drive

 A car might look good and not have any noticeable damage or issues, but sometimes those issues might begin to arise when you drive the car.
 As a result, you should never purchase a used car (from a private seller or otherwise) without first taking it for a test drive.
-During the test drive, you should listen out for any creeks or rattling noises and ensure all the buttons and switches within the car.
-It is best to do the test drive with the music off, as well, to make sure you hear absolutely everything.
+During the test drive, you should listen out for any creeks or rattling noises and ensure all the buttons and switches are working.

 No matter how trustworthy or genuine a seller might appear, you can’t simply take their word when it comes to the history of the vehicle.
-If you are spending thousands of dollars on a used car, you deserve to know exactly what the car has been through.
-There are several services out there that can help you to learn all about the car’s past including any liens, accident history, repair history, and more.
-You should also ask the seller what sorts of damage and repairs the car has had.
+If you are spending thousands of dollars on a used car.
+You deserve to know exactly what the car has been through.
+There are several services out there that can help you to learn all about the car’s past including any liens, accident history, repair history, etc. You should also ask the seller what sorts of damage and repairs the car has had.

 Get it Checked Out Before You Buy It

-Once you have driven the car, agreed on a price and found out about its history, you are almost ready to purchase it.
-However, it is very important that you take it in to a trusted third party mechanic to get it inspected.
-Inspections are fairly inexpensive and can tell you a ton about the current condition of the vehicle.
+Once you have driven the car, agreed on a price, and found out about its history, you are almost ready to purchase it.
+However, it is very important that you take it to a trusted third-party mechanic to get it inspected.
+Pre-purchase inspections are fairly inexpensive and can tell you a ton about the current condition of the vehicle.
 Sometimes the seller will pay for this inspection, but even if they don’t, it is well worth the money.